30 Adjectives to Describe a Voice (with Meanings & Examples)

 Clear

-The interviewer asked the candidate in a clear voice, “How long have you been working for your present company?”
+The interviewer asked in a clear voice, “How long have you worked here?”

 Crisp

-The voice on the other side of the telephone line answered in a crisp voice.
+The voice on the phone answered in a crisp, professional tone.

 Deep

-The professor was speaking in a deep resonant voice.
+The professor spoke in a deep, resonant voice.

 Familiar

-Meaning: easy to recognize because you have heard it before.
+Meaning: easy to recognise because you’ve heard it before.

-When he heard a familiar voice, John turned around and saw his friend’s smiling face.
+When he heard a familiar voice, John turned around and smiled.

 Feeble